Correctness and completeness of logic programs: Conclusions

-A larger example of applying the proof methods described here is provided in \cite{drabent12.iclp}.
+A larger example of applying the proof methods described here is provided in [\citeNP{Drabent12.iclp};\,\citeyearNP{drabent.corr.2012}].
 That paper presents a construction of a non-trivial program hand in hand with its correctness and completeness proofs.
-The construction shows how ``logic'' could be separated from ``control''; how the reasoning about correctness and completeness can be separated from that related to the operational semantics, efficiency, etc (cf.\ {\em\nameref{par:applications}} in Sect.\,\ref{sec:discussion}).
+The construction shows how ``logic'' can be separated from ``control''; how the reasoning about correctness and completeness can be separated from that related to the operational semantics, efficiency, etc (cf.\ {\em\nameref{par:applications}} in Sect.\,\ref{sec:discussion}).

-We point out usefulness of approximate specifications (Sect.\,\ref{par:approximate}).
+We point out advantages of approximate specifications (Sect.\,\ref{par:approximate}).
 They are crucial for avoiding unnecessary complications in constructing specifications and proofs.
-It is often cumbersome and unnecessary to exactly describe the relations computed by a program.
+It is often cumbersome and superfluous to exactly describe the relations computed by a program.
 Approximate specifications are natural in the process of program development: when starting construction of a program, the relations it should compute are often known only approximately.
-This suggests an extension of the well-known paradigm of program development by semantics preserving transformations \cite{DBLP:journals/jlp/PettorossiP94} -- one should also consider transformations which preserve correctness and completeness w.r.t.\ an approximate specification (cf.\ {\em\nameref{par:approximate:comments}} in Sect.\,\ref{par:approximate}).
+This suggests an extension of the well-known paradigm of program development by transformations that preserve program semantics (see \cite{PettorossiPS10shorter} for references); one should also consider transformations which preserve correctness and completeness w.r.t.\ an approximate specification (cf.\ {\em\nameref{par:approximate:comments}} in Sect.\,\ref{par:approximate}).

 In Sect.\,\ref{sec:dd} we compared the proof methods with declarative diagnosis (algorithmic debugging).
 Similarity was demonstrated between two ways of locating errors in programs: by means of declarative diagnosis, and by a failure of an attempt to construct a correctness or completeness proof.
-We also showed how approximate specifications make possible avoiding a serious drawback of declarative diagnosis.
+We have also shown how approximate specifications help to remove a serious drawback of declarative diagnosis.

-We argue that the proof methods presented here are simple, and correspond to a natural way of declarative thinking about programs (Sect.\,\ref{sec:discussion}).
-We believe that they can be actually used -- maybe at an informal level -- in practical programming; this is supported by examples, particularly by the main example of \cite{drabent12.iclp}.
+We argue that the proof methods presented here are simple, and reflect a natural way of declarative thinking about programs (Sect.\,\ref{sec:discussion}).
+We believe that they can be actually used -- at least at an informal level -- in practical programming; this is supported by examples.